Expose hideouts of terrorists to reduce threat of attacks in Ghana - Kan-Dapaah - Ghana Business News

 He assured the public that the Ministry, together with the various security agencies was working tirelessly to protect citizens against a terrorist attack and safeguard the peace and stability of the country.

-Mr Kan-Dapaah made the comments on Tuesday during the launch of the Ministry’s flagship programme dubbed, “See Something, Say Something” campaign to sensitise the citizenry to an active play role in protecting the peace and stability of the State.
+Mr Kan-Dapaah made the comments during the launch of the Ministry’s flagship programme dubbed, “See Something, Say Something” campaign, aimed at sensitising the citizenry to actively play a role in protecting the peace and stability of the State.

 It would also empower Ghanaians to be more conscious about their own security and enhance their relationship with State Security Authorities.